qlyticsllc/qplatform/README.md

 ![alt text](https://github.com/qlyticsllc/qplatform/blob/master/Qlytics%20Platform%20Architecture.png)

-Qlytics platform is comprised of 7 microservices, integrated AI Applications, AI/ML Starter Kits and a set of integrated Algorithms that work together to provide a contextual workflow to automate the delivement and delivery of AI/ML driven solutions.
+Qlytics platform is comprised of 7 microservices, integrated AI Applications, AI/ML Starter Kits and a set of integrated Algorithms that work together to provide a contextual workflow to automate the development and delivery of AI/ML driven solutions.

 ### Qlytics Microservices